Why your donation matters: Afghanistan hit by 6.0 magnitude earthquake

 Our teams are on the ground in all 34 of the country's provinces – including isolated rural areas – providing essential relief and supporting hospitals and medical facilities.

-We have 140 health teams, including 70 mobile teams who cover the entire country, providing primary healthcare such as routine immunisations in areas other agencies are unable to reach.
+We have 140 teams, including 70 mobile teams who cover the entire country, providing primary healthcare such as routine immunisations in areas other agencies are unable to reach.

 We are also committed to providing longer-term support in Afghanistan, particularly to women and girls.